DRVR1/DRVR1/README.md

 ✨ Hello, I'm Ian Vidmar ✨

-🎓 Advanced student in Information Systems Engineering at UTN, about to begin my 4th year of studies.
+🎓 Advanced student in Information Systems Engineering at UTN, currently on my 4th year of studies.

 💻 Passionate about technology and development, I have experience in:
 - Web development 🌐